Rail transport in Greece: The beginnings (1869 – 1919)

-By 1909, 1,606 km of track had been laid, including the main standard-gauge line to the then Greek-Turkish border at Papapouli, past the Tempi valley (400 km north of Athens).
-The first trains to run the full 506 kilometres from Athens to Thessaloniki on standard-gauge track marked the completion of the line in 1918, which by then was running entirely on Greek territory.
+By 1909, 1,606 km of track had been laid, including the main standard-gauge line to the then Greek-Ottoman border at Papapouli, past the Vale of Tempe, approx. 400 km north of Athens.
+The first trains to run the full 506 kilometres from Athens to Thessaloniki on standard-gauge track marked the completion of the line in 1918, which by then was running entirely on Greek territory, following gains made the Balkan Wars and World War I.

-Integration of networks (1920–1970)
+Integration of networks (1920 – 1970)

-During the 1920s the Greek railway network was split between a number of companies – private and public – with the most important being the SPAP (Athens – Piraeus – Peloponnese Railways) and the SEK (Hellenic State Railways).
-Eventually the SPAP integrated most railways Southern Greece and the SEK those in Northern Greece.
+During the 1920s the Greek railway network was split between a number of companies – private and public – with the most important being the SPAP and the newly-founded state-owned SEK (Hellenic State Railways).
+Eventually the SPAP integrated most railways in southern Greece and the SEK those in northern Greece; in 1953 SPAP acquired the Railways of Northwestern Greece, while Thessaly Railways were nationalized and absorbed into the SEK in 1955.
+The consolidation was completed with the nationalization of SPAP in 1962, and its merger with SEK.

 Due to the immense financial and social pressure during the interwar period not much railway construction happened.
-Important construction projects in the 1920s and 1930s include the expansion of the Piraeus-Thissio Railway towards the centre of Athens via a long tunnel, the attempted extension of the Palaiofarsalos – Kalampaka Railway towards Grevena and Kozani and the construction of the Leukothea – Amphipolis railway line.
-Much of the railway infrastructure was destroyed during the Second World War and the subsequent Civil War resulting in much of the post-war era being devoted into rebuilding it.
-The only noteworthy expansion between 1940 and 1971 was the building of a new railway line connecting Larissa to Volos and the extension of the Thessaloniki – Florina railway line to Ptolemaida and Kozani.
-Also significant was the extension of EIS private company towards Kifisia by absorbing a former Attica Railway line.
+Important construction projects in the 1920s and 1930s include the expansion of the Piraeus-Thisseio Railway towards the centre of Athens via a long tunnel, the attempted extension of the Palaiofarsalos–Kalambaka Railway towards Grevena and Kozani and the construction of the Nea Zichni–Amphipolis railway line.
+Most of the railway infrastructure was completely destroyed during the Second World War, the subsequent occupation and following civil war, resulting in much of the post-war era being devoted into rebuilding it.
+The only noteworthy expansion between 1940 and 1971 was the building of a new railway line as an extension of the Thessaloniki–Florina railway, connecting Amyntaio, Ptolemaida and Kozani, as well as the regauging of the Larissa–Volos railway to standard gauge.